 The Lorin '68 & Karen Letendre Art Scholarship

 The Lorin '68 and Karen Letendre Art Scholarship, aims to award one undergraduate and one graduate student per year for their exceptional artistic talent.
 Lorin and Karen are longtime patrons and lovers of the arts and have generously supported artists at UC Santa Barbara for years.
 The scholarship search is conducted yearly during the Fall quarter at UCSB.
-Submissions for the 2020 scholarship are closed, but look out for opportunities in 2021.

 Fall 2020 Winners